Zeba Bakhtiar: Career

 Apart from big screen, Zeba also appeared in some popular TV dramas like Tansan, Laag, and Pehli see mohabbat.

 Personal life

 Marriages

-Zeba has been married 4 times.
-Her first husband was Salman Galliani whom she married in the year 1982.
-In 1989 she married Javed Jaffrey however denied this as rumours.
-Javed produced a Nikah Nama and the two divorced a year later.
-In 1993, Zeba came in the limelight because of her marriage to singer and music composer Adnan Sami.
+Bakhtiar married thrice.
+Her first husband was Salman Valliani whom she married in the year 1985.
+She came in the limelight because of her marriage to singer and music composer Adnan Sami.
 Zeba and Adnan got divorced in 1997.
-They both have a son named Azaan Sami Khan.
-Zeba then married Sohail Khan Leghari in 2008.
+They have a son named Azaan Sami Khan.

-Diabetes
+Health

 Zeba was diagnosed with diabetes before her second marriage.
 She now participates in the diabetes awareness campaigns on different forums.

 Social work

 She is involved in women's association football in Pakistan as chairwoman of Karachi-based Diya W.F.C.